 I am a Licensed Clinical Social Worker, with over 10 years experience caring for a diverse client population.
 I also hold a degree in Culinary Arts from The Culinary Institute of America.
 I can help you navigate your stress, understand the root causes of your suffering, communicate effectively to get your needs met, understand your partner’s needs, and learn to reconcile and resolve past trauma and life’s challenges.
 Healing takes time and I would like to be on that journey of self-discovery with you !
 When I am not providing therapy, I spend my time getting creative with cooking and developing recipes.
 I aim to also help my clients heal their bodies from a holistic and wholesome approach to eating.
 I cook using ingredients that are packed with flavor and nutrition that will make you feel great about eating healthy!
-When we educate ourselves about what we eat, we feel empowered and have a sense of control over our lives.
+When we educate ourselves about what we eat, it enables us to empower ourselves.
 I believe food is an artistic expression of the self as much as it is a necessity.
 Through this website I hope to share my passion for good food and the words of those who have inspired me in my therapeutic journey to help you my readers lead lives that are healthier, more enriched, and peaceful.
-Let us go on this journey of improving our mind, body and soul together.
+Let us go on this journey of improving our mind, body and spirit together.

 How I can help…

 There are a variety of reasons why people may seek therapy including significant life stressors, gradually increasing problems, or a sudden traumatic experience that has left you with an inability to cope.
 Your experiences may have left you with a loss of control over your life with symptoms that make it hard to function.
 I help people to heal and address symptoms related to low self-esteem, school difficulties, post-traumatic stress disorder, other anxiety conditions, depression, marital and relationship difficulties and anger management.

 “People even more than things have to be restored, renewed, revived, reclaimed, and redeemed.” – Audrey Hepburn